 Table 2.
-Average weights and weight changes at antenatal booking, trial entry, six and 12 months postnatally .
+Average weights and weight changes at antenatal booking, trial entry, six and 12 months postnatally adjusted for baseline.

 * Differences in weight change are adjusted for weight at end of pregnancy, maternal age, parity, ethnicity and BMI. ** Numbers are reduced slightly due to missing values for age & parity.